Plotting a phylogeny with the package ggtree (5 min)

 - a

-column with the common names of the group that each genus belongs to.
-Tip: use the functionc()
+"common_name"column with the common names of the group that each genus belongs to.
+Tip: use the functionc()to create the vectors that will be columns"taxa"and"common_name"

 - a